 How involved were you in the process of designing the cover of your book?

 Super involved.
-Both because I wanted to be, and also because they’re so small, they were really open to me being involved and drawing on my contacts.
+Both because I wanted to be, and also because I went with a small publisher, they were really open to me being involved and drawing on my contacts.
 They were great.